 - 1 pound chopped steak for tacos

-- 1 15 ounce can black beans or pinto beans, rinsed and drained
+- 15 ounces black beans or pinto beans rinsed and drained

 - 1 cup bottled chunky salsa

 - 1 1/2 cups shredded Monterey Jack cheese with jalapeno peppers cheddar cheese, Colby and Monterey Jack cheese, and/or Mexican cheese blend (6 ounces)

 - Optional toppings such as thinly sliced green onion snipped fresh cilantro, seeded and chopped fresh jalapeno pepper, pickled jalapeno slices, sour cream, and/or bottled chunky salsa

 - Preheat oven to 350 degrees F. Spread two-thirds of the tortilla chips on an 11- or 12-inch ovenproof platter or pizza pan; set aside.

 - In a large skillet cook chopped steak over medium heat until brown.
 Drain off fat.

 - Add the beans and the 1 cup salsa to the beef.
 Spoon about two-thirds of the mixture over chips.
 Sprinkle with 1 cup of the cheese.
 Bake about 10 minutes or until cheese melts.
 Remove from oven.
 Top with remaining chips, beef mixture, and cheese.
 Bake about 10 minutes more or until cheese melts.